-EPA Declares Outdoor Burn Ban for Indian Reservations in Snohomish and Pierce Counties
+EPA Declares Outdoor Burn Ban for Puyallup Reservation

-(Seattle –January 8, 2016) The U.S. Environmental Protection Agency (EPA) Region 10 has called for a burn ban on all outdoor open burning on the Tulalip, Stillaguamish, Sauk-Suiattle and Puyallup Indian Reservations due to stagnant air conditions and elevated air pollution.
-These conditions are expected to last at least through the weekend.
-This ban is effective noon today, January 8, 2016, until further notice.
+(Seattle – Tuesday, December 12, 2017) The U.S. Environmental Protection Agency (EPA) Region 10 has called for a burn ban on all outdoor open burning on the Puyallup Reservation due to stagnant air conditions and elevated air pollution, until further notice.

-The burn ban applies to all outdoor and agricultural burning—including camping and recreational fires—in all areas, regardless of ownership or tribal membership, within external reservation boundaries.
+The burn ban applies to all outdoor and agricultural burning—including camping and recreational fires—in all areas within external reservation boundaries regardless of ownership or tribal membership.
 Ceremonial and traditional fires are exempt from the burn ban.
 For areas outside reservation boundaries, please contact your local clean air agency, fire department, or the Washington State Department of Ecology.

-EPA requests that reservation residents reduce all sources of air pollution as much as possible, including excess driving and idling of vehicles, and the use of woodstoves and fireplaces unless they are the only adequate source of heat.
+EPA requests that reservation residents reduce all sources of air pollution as much as possible, including driving and idling of vehicles.

 Air pollution can harm your health and can have lasting effects.
-Community cooperation with the ban will help people who are most at risk during this period, including children, the elderly, pregnant women, people with asthma or difficulty breathing, or heart problems.
-Those sensitive groups should avoid outdoor exercise and minimize exposure to outdoor pollution as much as possible.
+Community cooperation with the ban will help people who are most at risk, including children, the elderly, pregnant women, people with asthma or difficulty breathing, diabetes, heart problems or otherwise compromised health.
+These sensitive groups should avoid outdoor exercise and minimize exposure to outdoor pollution as much as possible.
 Under the most severe pollution levels all residents should restrict their activities.